DJBen/SpaceTime/README.md

 let locTime = ObserverLocationTime(location: location, timestamp: JulianDay.now)
 let localSidTime = SiderealTime.init(observerLocationTime: locTime)
 ```
-More use cases can be found in the source.
+More use cases can be found in the source and test cases.